uspraveen/Dosu-2/README.md

 ```

 This process downloads or reads the code, identifies abstractions and relationships, then produces tutorial chapters inside the directory specified by `--output` (default: `./output`).
+All code snippets sent to the LLM include their original line numbers so the generated tutorials can reference specific lines.

 ### Common options